Bristol's first art gallery

 In 1913 a major extension to the front of the building, including a dome and spectacular ceiling lunettes painted by Walter Crane, was completed and King George V granted the Academy its Royal title, with the reigning monarch as its Patron.

-Two of the early Presidents of the Academy were Lord Winterstoke and Lady Stancombe-Wills; both were members of the Wills family and both contributed generously with time and money to the Academy.
-Lord Methuen of Corsham in Wiltshire was President of the RWA from 1940 to 1967 and he encouraged the Academy to ensure that all future Presidents were artists.
+Our first President was John Scandrett Harford, a staunch Quaker and abolitionist (a friend of William Wilberforce).
+An early President, at a time when it was unusual for women to hold this role was Janet Stancombe-Wills; who contributed generously with time and money to the Academy.
+Lord Methuen of Corsham in Wiltshire (one of the 'Monuments Men') was President of the RWA from 1940 to 1967.
 He had a large retrospective exhibition filling all the galleries in 1970.

 The Second World War to present day